 Product management is one of the most exciting fields in tech right now.

-Here is the reading list that only involves the best books for PMs to get a competitive edge and help to build the products that customers love.
+Here is the reading list that only involves the best books for product managers to get a competitive advantage and help to build the products that customers love.

-For PMs wanting to build and iterate rapidly while developing their products and get to the product-market fit fast, The Lean Product Playbook offers a great framework for success by providing readers with practical examples regarding UX design, coding, product management, analytics, and marketing based on the experienced product manager Olsen’s career.
+For PMs wanting to build and iterate rapidly while developing their products and getting to the product-market fit fast, The Lean Product Playbook offers a great framework for success by providing readers with practical examples regarding UX design, coding, product management, analytics, and marketing based on the experienced product manager Olsen’s career.

 In his phenomenal work, Crossing the Chasm, Geoffrey A. Moore examines in detail why only a few products become hugely successful at disrupting progressively larger markets while others only lag behind—all based on his decades of experience with lots of examples of digital products.

 Crossing the Chasm also made its way into our other book list, Best Books for Product Marketing Managers.